Non-SportingLargeGermany

 Frequently Asked Questions

-Is the Eurasier good for apartment living?
+Is the Eurasier a good apartment dog?

 Is the Eurasier good for first-time owners?